unskript/Awesome-CloudOps-Automation/AWS/legos/aws_filter_unattached_ebs_volume/README.md

         region: Used to filter the volume for specific region.

 ## Lego Input
-This Lego take one input region.
+This Lego take two inputs handle and region.

 ## Lego Output
 Here is a sample output.